oduwa/RWAndroidTryout/Part1_edited.markdown

 1. We declare the service, specifying the class and necessary permissions.
 2. We declare the xml resource for the watch face, which you added earlier.
 3. We declare the preview images to be used by the Android Wear companion app and the watch face picker on the watch itself (which you also added earlier).
 4. We declare what the service can do by way of an intent filter.
+If you want to learn more about Intents and what this means, you can try our [Android Intents tutorial](http://www.raywenderlich.com/103044/android-intents-tutorial).

 And thats it, you're good to go!
 Select **Run\Run...** and then choose **wear** in the pop-up dialog: